Go through these quick tips if you’re unable to wake your iPhone or iPad display and thus can’t unlock or use it.

 ShortLook represents your incoming notifications with a fresh coat of paint.
 While they’d typically appear as banners on your Lock screen, ShortLook depicts them as customizable glyphs that are then centered on a black or transparent background.

-Here’s how to customize your Apple Watch wake screen settings.
+Check out how to customize your Apple Watch wake screen settings for turning on the display and viewing your last opened app.

 iOS 10 makes waking your iPhone from sleep as easy as raising it in your hand.
 Aptly named Raise to Wake, this useful feature automatically wakes the screen as you raise the device so that you can instantly see all your notifications at a glance.
 It may sound like it's no big deal, but it is.
 However, Raise to Wake requires iOS to constantly capture and interpret data from the iPhone's many sensors to determine how you're holding the phone in your hand.